geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 <img class="center" loading="lazy" src="/images/free-nodejs-hosting/25render-new-service.jpg" title="Add a new Render servcie" alt="Add a new Render servcie">

-- On the next screen, choose **Public Git Repository**, then paste the following GitHub URL: `https://github.com/geshan/nodejs-express-tutorial` and click **"Connect"** as seen here:
+- On the next screen, choose `Public Git Repository`, then paste the following GitHub URL: `https://github.com/geshan/nodejs-express-tutorial` and click `Connect` as seen here:

 <img class="center" loading="lazy" src="/images/free-nodejs-hosting/25-render-service-url.jpg" title="Add GitHub repo URL for the Render service" alt="Add GitHub repo URL for the Render service">

-- On the next page, type in `nodejs-express-tutorial` as the name of the app, and set the language to **Node**.
+- On the next page, type in `nodejs-express-tutorial` as the name of the app, and set the language to `Node`.

 <img class="center" loading="lazy" src="/images/free-nodejs-hosting/25-render-app-name.jpg" title="Add a name for the Render web service" alt="Add a name for the Render web service">